aschneiderman/mixed-reality-tools/README.md

-# Mixed Reality Tools and Development Platforms
+# Mixed Reality Tools and Frameworks for Development

-The following are platforms &  tools  [Mixed Reality for All](https://makersall.org/making-ar-more-accessible/)   may use for AR/VR development:
+The following are frameworks &  tools  [Mixed Reality for All](https://makersall.org/making-ar-more-accessible/)   may use for AR/VR development:

 - [WebVR/WebXR](https://github.com/aschneiderman/mixed-reality-tools/#webvr) and [A-Frame](https://github.com/aschneiderman/mixed-reality-tools/#developing-webvr-using-a-frame): probably our main focus
 - [Miscellaneous tools](https://github.com/aschneiderman/mixed-reality-tools/#miscellaneous-tools): also worth checking out